kdcgarber/TRS-IO-for-the-Model-1/README.md

 <br>

-### Then I changed the LED GPIO values to match the colors for the current v1.4 PCB, since mine are RGB, not RBG<br>
+### Then I changed the LED GPIO values to match the colors for the current v1.4 PCB since mine are RGB, not RBG<br>

 At the top make these pin changes led color change in ++ so need to change code to match 1.4 pcb<br>